 Shifting house is said to be one of life’s most stressful events.
 Here are some hacks to make it easier.

 1. Declutter first.
 Don’t waste your time and money shifting unwanted stuff.
 Now’s the time.
 Start the decluttering process as early as possible.
-If you are selling, definitely get it done before your photos and Open For Inspections.
-It’s an integral part of property styling for shifting house.
-Have a look at my property styling post if you aren’t convinced, and get in touch more help.
+If you are selling your home, declutter before your photos and Open For Inspections.
+Your house will look amazing.
+Have a look at this property styling post.

 Shifting house is no easy job.
 Unpacking might take you hours, days or weeks.
 But with everything in predictable rooms and roughly labelled, you can find most of your stuff in the meantime.

 - Rather than wrapping every single plate and mug, you can usually get away with doing every second.
 Use face washers and tea towels if you run out of bubble wrap.

 - Source and give away shifting boxes via your local Good Karma or Buy Nothing networks.